onetep-devel/documentation/symmetry.rst

 symmetrised (i.e., reduced by applying symmetry).
 User-supplied k-point list (via ``block kpoints_list``) will not be modified.

-Once these tags are set, ONETEP will report the symmetry operations and the reduced k-points in the output file (only if ``output_detail`` is set to ``verbose``), and the symmetry-related k-points will be used in the calculation.
+Once these tags are set (along with ``output_detail`` set to ``verbose``), ONETEP will report the symmetry operations and the reduced k-points in the output file, and the symmetry-related k-points will be used in the calculation.

 Keywords
 ========